 National Model Railroad Month

-Choo choo!
-Boys and girls are fascinated with trains.
-This month celebrates model trains and it gives you and your children a fun way to play together.
-Play with the most famous train of them all, Thomas the Tank, or build your own custom model railroad with tracks, trains, a city, people and buildings.
-There are so many model railroad activities for kids to enjoy that you may find yourself playing with trains long after the kids go to bed.
+In addition to planes, November also celebrates model trains.
+This gives you and your children a fun way to play together.
+Introduce young kids to the childhood favorite: Thomas the Tank Engine.
+Or build your own custom model railroad complete with tracks, trains, buildings, and people.
+There are many models available for all ages.
+In fact, you might enjoy building them so much that you find yourself playing with the trains long after your kids have gone to bed.

 National Epilepsy Month